simplistix/sybil/docs/use.rst

 Method of operation
 -------------------

-Sybil works by discovering a series of :class:`documents <sybil.Document>` as part of the :ref:`test runner integration <integrations>`.
+:class:`~sybil.Sybil` works by discovering a series of :class:`documents <sybil.Document>` as part of the :ref:`test runner integration <integrations>`.
 These documents are then :doc:`parsed <parsers>` into a set of non-overlapping